Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2016-03-01/types.md

 * **serviceBusNamespace**: string: The namespace that is associated with the desired Event Hub, Service Bus Queue, Service Bus Topic, etc. Required on PUT (CreateOrReplace) requests.
 * **sharedAccessPolicyKey**: string: The shared access policy key for the specified shared access policy.
 Required on PUT (CreateOrReplace) requests.
 * **sharedAccessPolicyName**: string: The shared access policy name for the Event Hub, Service Bus Queue, Service Bus Topic, etc. Required on PUT (CreateOrReplace) requests.

+## BlobStreamInputDataSource
+### Properties
+* **properties**: [BlobStreamInputDataSourceProperties](#blobstreaminputdatasourceproperties): The properties that are associated with a blob input containing stream data.
+* **type**: 'Microsoft.Storage/Blob' (Required): Indicates the type of input data source containing stream data.
+Required on PUT (CreateOrReplace) requests.

+## BlobStreamInputDataSourceProperties
+### Properties
+* **container**: string: The name of a container within the associated Storage account.
+This container contains either the blob(s) to be read from or written to.
+Required on PUT (CreateOrReplace) requests.
+* **dateFormat**: string: The date format.
+Wherever {date} appears in pathPattern, the value of this property is used as the date format instead.
+* **pathPattern**: string: The blob path pattern.
+Not a regular expression.
+It represents a pattern against which blob names will be matched to determine whether or not they should be included as input or output to the job.
+See https://docs.microsoft.com/en-us/rest/api/streamanalytics/stream-analytics-input or https://docs.microsoft.com/en-us/rest/api/streamanalytics/stream-analytics-output for a more detailed explanation and example.
+* **sourcePartitionCount**: int: The partition count of the blob input data source.
+Range 1 - 256.
+* **storageAccounts**: [StorageAccount](#storageaccount)[]: A list of one or more Azure Storage accounts.
+Required on PUT (CreateOrReplace) requests.
+* **timeFormat**: string: The time format.
+Wherever {time} appears in pathPattern, the value of this property is used as the time format instead.

 ## Output
 ### Properties